 In 1992, La Musica moved from the Historic Asolo Theater to the Sarasota Opera House to perform its concerts.
-Also that year, La Musica was invited to the University of South Florida/New College for rehearsals and lectures, where it remains in residence in Mildred Sainer Hall, New College of Florida.
+Also that year, La Musica was invited to the University of South Florida/New College for rehearsals and lectures, where it remains in residence in Mildred Sainer Pavilion, New College of Florida.
 Starting in 1994, new festival activities were added: special rehearsals for young people, pre-concert lectures, colloquia, and lectures by visiting scholars.
-Other highlights included a collaboration with the Chamber Music Society of Lincoln Center, the addition of a fifth festival concert, and in 1996, a 10th anniversary celebration for which a piece was commissioned.